ren-wei/echarts-enhanced-completion/README.md

 * Supported file types: `html`, `javascript`, `typescript`, `vue`.

-* Correct indentation is required in the option object.
-Because the end mark is judged based on indentation.

 * There must be no syntax errors in the option object.
 Because the extension needs to parse the option object when it works.

 ## Extension Settings